2022 Russian crude oil price cap sanctions: Russia

-The Kremlin is preparing a presidential decree that will prohibit Russian companies and any traders from selling oil to anyone that participates in a price cap.
-The decree will also forbid dealings with both companies and countries that join the price-cap mechanism.
+The Kremlin issued a presidential decree that prohibits Russian companies and any traders from selling oil to anyone that participates in a price cap.
+The decree also forbids dealings with both companies and countries that join the price-cap mechanism.
+This decree was amended in April 2023 to allow sales to "friendly countries", such as China and India.

-With shipping insurance and reinsurance normally coming from Europe or the USA and Lloyd’s syndicates declaring Russian waters a war risk zone, making insurance hard to get and expensive, Russia is seeking to boost acceptance of its own shipping insurance through Russian National Reinsurance Company.
+With shipping insurance and reinsurance normally coming from Europe or the US and Lloyd's syndicates declaring Russian waters a war risk zone, making insurance hard to get and expensive, Russia is seeking to boost acceptance of its own shipping insurance through Russian National Reinsurance Company.

 An experiment in sending one of its three ice-breaking oil tankers to China, sailing through the arctic circle north of Russia, has been tested, the journey is 3,300 miles and will take around 8 weeks.

-It is believed that Russia has been purchasing around 100 old (12-15 year) oil tankers to create a "shadow fleet" to circumvent possible sanctions, and paying two to three times the normal price for tankers with ice-class ratings.
+It is believed that Russia has been purchasing around 100 old (12-15 year) oil tankers to create a "shadow fleet" in order to circumvent sanctions, and paying two to three times the normal price for tankers with ice-class ratings.
 Russia needs around 240 tankers for its current level of production.

-On 4 December 2022 Russia stated that it rejected the price cap of USD60 but would wait before responding to the sanction.
+On 4 December 2022 Russia stated that it rejected the price cap of US$60 but would wait before responding to the sanction.
 Three responses have been suggested, which could become operational at the end of December 2022, a ban on sales to the price Cap participants, (only Japan is still importing ship borne oil from Russia), setting a floor price where Russian producers could not sell crude oil below a pre determined price and thirdly a maximum discount on Russian crude oil compared to the market price of crude oil from other suppliers.

 On 27 December 2022 Russia issued a decree applicable from 1 February 2023 until 1 July 2023 which banned the sale of crude oil and finished oil products to any country or company that, directly or indirectly, referred to the price cap in the contract.

-Russia announced that its tax on oil production would be based on a $20-25 discount on Brent oil, rather than actual Urals oil prices, which will result in increased tax revenue and equivalent increased costs for producers.
+Russia announced that its tax on oil production would be based on a $20–25 discount on Brent oil, rather than actual Urals oil prices, which will result in increased tax revenue and equivalent increased costs for producers.

-Announced in February 2023 was a reduction in production of 5% (500,000 b/d) as a response to the price caps.
+Announced in February 2023 was a reduction in production of 5% (500,000 b/d) as a response to the price caps for whole of 2023.

-Russian Urals oil price

-October to November 2022 average price for Urals oil was $71.10pb.

-The average price for Russia’s Urals oil blend was $57.49 per barrel between 15 November and 14 December 2022 according to Russia’s Finance Ministry.

-Baltic port Urals oil traded on 6 January 2023 at $37.80pb.

-The average price for Russia’s Urals oil blend was $46.82 per barrel ($341.8 per ton) between 15 December 2022 and 14 January 2023 per Finance Ministry.
-Down $10.67 or 18.5%.

-The average price for Russia’s Urals oil blend was $50.51 per barrel ($368.7 per ton) between 15 January and 14 February 2023 per Finance Ministry.